atapas/custom-hook-npm/readme.md

 ### Install

-- 1. Clone this repository and change directory to the project folder.
+- 1. Clone this repository and change the directory to the project folder.
-- 2. Edit the `package.json` file to change the package name, author info, and github link info as per your information.
+- 2. Edit the `package.json` file to change the package name, author info, and GitHub link info as per your information.
 - 3. Run `npm install` in the root directory of your project.
 - 4. Add your React component and hooks.
 Hooks to go inside the `hooks` folder.